GenesysPureEngage/console-statistics-app-csharp/README.md

 # console-statistics-app-csharp
-A console-based application that consume real-time statistics
+A console-based application that consumes real-time statistics.
+The application establishes a CometD channel to receive asynchronous statistic updates.
+Then statistics subscriptions are made based on the contents of the template.json file.

 ## Prerequisits